Skip to content

 It’s good practice to let Google know when you make these types of site changes.
 One way is to force a re-crawl of the site.
 Google will naturally re-crawl on its own, but you can speed up the process using Google Search Console.

-If your site isn’t already setup as a property in search console, this is a great time to do that.
-You simply need to create an account, add the site as a property and then verify it.
+If your site isn’t already set up as a property in Search Console, this is a great time to do that.
+You simply need to create an account, add the site as a property, and then verify it.

 Updating Citations